If you’re looking for things to do in Los Angeles and want to visit all of the iconic spots, then here is an LA bucket list guide.

 Located on the south slope of Mount Hollywood in Griffith Park, the Griffith Observatory is literally in the centre of the city of Los Angeles.

 The crown jewel of Griffith Park, this 1930’s Art Deco structure is popular with tourists and locals alike.
-Housing an extensive array of space and science related displays this had to be on the Los Angeles bucket list.
+Housing an extensive array of space and science related displays this had to be on the LA bucket list.

 In the observatory you can peer through telescopes, explore exhibits and see fascinating live shows in the Planetarium.
 As well as enjoy amazing views of the city of Los Angeles and everyones favourite – the Hollywood Sign!